VYD3N/lsdgb-game/README.md

   - **Suits**: Convert to hippies with 1 hit
   - **Cops**: Require 3 hits to convert, and can revert hippies back to angry suits!
 - **Responsive Canvas**: Game scales perfectly on any screen size
+- **Touch Support**: Full mobile and tablet support with touch controls

 ## Local Setup
 1. Clone this repository: